-Have you ever rented a camper before?
+Have you ever thought about RV rentals before?
 If so, which platform did you use?
 Did you have success or were you upset with how things played out?
-What's your favorite national park in the United States?
+What’s your favorite national park in the United States?

 We’d love to hear your stories in the comments below!